Tim Brando: Personal life

 Brando's father, Hub Brando, was a broadcaster at radio station KCIJ in Shreveport.
 Tim Brando graduated in 1974 from Fair Park High School in Shreveport.
 He then attended Northeast Louisiana University in Monroe (now the University of Louisiana at Monroe).
 He resides in Shreveport with his wife of 41 years, Terri Glorioso Brando.
-The couple has two daughters: Tiffany Brando Crews, 37, who attended Louisiana State University; and Tara Brando Sullivan, 29, who graduated from Ole Miss.
-Brando welcomed his first grandchild, Wilma Scarlett Sullivan, on September 7, 2016 and his first grandson, Spencer Brando Crews, on June 28, 2017.
-Spencer was named after Brando's colleague and close family friend, Spencer Tillman.
+The couple have two daughters and four grandchildren.